- This lesson will teach you the following concepts

 - enter the bundle identifier.

-This identifier will be used to save your application in order to run its test and to deploy it.
+This identifier will allow you to register your application so that it can be tested and deployed.
 By default, WINDEV Mobile automatically proposes an identifier that respects the development standard of Apple.
 This identifier can be modified.

 - type the email address that will be used by default to send the error reports generated by the application.